We mark the final weekend of the campaign by highlighting some of our favorite Pants on Fire ratings from the past year.

 We look at a tax calculator created by the Obama campaign and evaluate its accuracy.

 A frustrated game designer and a volunteer staff have turned PolitiFact and FactCheck.org items into a game of Space Invaders.
-Pull up a browser and
+Pull up a browser and blast your way to the truth.

 It was no bench-clearing brawl, but McCain claims Obama flip-flopped on who he's rooting for.